karabol98/Network-Traffic-Collector/README.md

- Network Traffic Collector & Analyzer
+📡 Network Traffic Collector & Analyzer

-An advanced, containerized network traffic collection system built with Python, Flask, and Redis. designed to capture, analyze, and store network packets in real-time.
+An advanced, containerized network traffic collection system built with Python 3.12, FastAPI, and Redis.
+Designed to capture, analyze, and store network packets in real-time using Sigma Rules for threat detection.

- Key Features
+🚀 Key Features

 Real-time Collection: Efficiently captures network packets via customized collectors.

+Threat Detection: Integrates Sigma Rules (pySigma, sigmatools) for automated threat analysis.

 Data Pipeline: Utilizes Redis for high-performance message queuing and data buffering.

-Storage: Persists analyzed data into a local SQLite database (with Litestream support for replication).
+Storage: Persists analyzed data using Litestream for SQLite replication and backup.

 Containerized: Fully Dockerized architecture for easy deployment.

-REST API: Provides endpoints for health monitoring and data retrieval.
+REST API: Provides endpoints for health monitoring and data retrieval using FastAPI.

- Architecture
+🛠️ Architecture

 The system consists of the following microservices:

-Collector: The core Python application that handles packet ingestion and processing.
+Collector: The core Python application that handles packet ingestion, rule matching (Sigma), and processing.

 Redis: Acts as a broker between the ingestion layer and the storage layer.